 My appreciation for the outdoors led me on a camping trip from Upstate New York to Alaska and then to Canada where I attended the Pat Wolfe School of Log Building and learned the craft of log and timber frame construction.
 This then manifested into a career for 26 years.

-And to mention once more are not to be confused with a yurt, a tiny house, or more livable type dwellings.
 The Canvas Lodge, Canvas Cabin, and the "Canvas Shack" tent cabins are for the backwoodsman and woodswoman looking for an authentic American camp experience during the 1860s.
 Those longing for a get-a-way recapturing the simplicity of Henry David Thoreau's Life in the Woods, on the shore of Walden Pond.

 I always felt comfortable where my imagination was leading me.
 ArchiTENTure, Where Comfort Meets Canvas, is the result of my continuous encounter and re-encounter with my vision.
 It is my hope that my Totally Unique Cabins logo, becomes, a symbol for a growing family of tent cabin owners.